Loading

 Australia will feature in Air India's ambitious international fleet and network growth plans

-Air India has doubled its frequencies to Australia over the last two years, although that was from a low base, said CEO Campbell Wilson.
+Air India has doubled its frequencies to Australia over the past two years, although that was from a low base, said the airline's CEO Campbell Wilson.
 It flies a combined 17 flights per week from Delhi to Sydney and Melbourne and from Mumbai to Melbourne.

 The chart below shows that Air India's capacity in the Australian market is now significantly above what it was operating in 2019.

-Air India capacity between India and Australia, as measured by weekly one-way seats
+Air India: capacity between India and Australia, as measured by weekly one-way seats, 2019-2024

-Mr Wilson said there is great potential for Air India to expand in Australia, with additional frequencies and new routes.
+Mr Wilson said that there was great potential for Air India to expand in Australia, with additional frequencies and new routes.

-"As soon as we get more aircraft we'd like to put more into Australia, absolutely," he said.
-The carrier has 64 widebody aircraft on order as part of a massive fleet upgrade programme.
+"As soon as we get more aircraft we'd like to put more into Australia, absolutely", he said.
+The airline has 64 widebody aircraft on order as part of a massive fleet upgrade programme.

 VIDEO: International inbound travel - meeting demand and building crucial connectivity